-Operating expenses generally relate to leased medical office and life science properties, as well as CCRC facilities.
-We generally recover all or a portion of our leased medical office and life science property expenses through tenant recoveries.
+Operating expenses generally relate to leased outpatient medical and lab buildings, as well as CCRC facilities.
+We generally recover all or a portion of our leased outpatient medical and lab property expenses through tenant recoveries.
 We present expenses as operating or general and administrative based on the underlying nature of the expense.